PennController/penncontroller.github.io/advanced-tutorial/8_creating-trial-template.md

 If you run the experiment and open the `results` file, it should look like the following:

 {% capture content %}
+The sections that log information about the `"instructions"` and `"experimental-trial"` trials have a different number of columns:

++ The `"instructions"` trial section has the 13 default columns.
++ The `"experimental-trial"` trial section has the default columns, as well as the `group`, `item`, and `condition` columns.

 *Note: You may need to scroll to the right to see all the columns.*
 <pre><code class="language-none" style="white-space:pre;">
 # Columns below this comment are as follows:
 # 1. Time results were received.